 How To Wear: Midi Skirt for Petite Girls (Under 5ft3)

-I've learnt a few styling tricks that works for when I'm wearing these "difficult" lengths.
-One is to wear the skirts a bit higher up.
-We're not talking Simon Cowell style (ew), but pulling the waist band up to your belly button will give the illusion of elongating the lower part of your body.
+1. Wear the midi skirts a bit higher up on the waist, if you can.
+No, we’re not talking Simon Cowell style (ew), but by pulling the waist band up to your belly button will give the illusion of elongating the lower part of your body.

-I’ve applied the same tip here, with my new black midi skirt.
-Also, if I want it to be an inch shorter so that it’s just above the knee, it can be rolled up once before securing with a belt but I've not done this here.
+I’ve applied the same tips here myself, with my new black midi skirt.
+Also, if I want it to be an inch shorter so that it’s just above the knee, it can be rolled up once before securing with a belt.

 I’ve paired the skirt up with a fairly eye-catching top.
-Horizontal stripes doesn’t suit everyone but I prefer this than vertical, and the stripy top perhaps draws attention away from my skirt.
-I love this top, I have worn it loads since I bought it!
+Horizontal stripes doesn’t suit everyone but ultimately, the stripy top draws attention away from my skirt.

 Accessorising this with a red bag give this outfit a bit of a nautical vibe.
 The skirt is made of a soft jersey, us light weight, floaty, and totally perfect for Spring.